ShizukaDonaghue/luve/README.md

 ### EPIC: Site Admin

-* As a Site Admin I can create, update and delete the contents of the site so that I can manage the contents of the site.
+* As a Site Admin, I can create, update and delete the contents of the site so that I can manage the contents of the site.

 ### EPIC: Product Management